 Sullivan manages to steal the required information from Sunway’s vault, only just escaping after Rita intervenes to save him.

 Rita takes Sullivan to meet Rooks, but he is suspicious and calls Digicorp.
 With Digicorp and Sunway’s security on the way, Sullivan enters a room full of objects he recognises.
 One is a photograph of him with Rita.
-He realises that in fact he is Rooks and must have brainwashed himself to take on the identity of Sullivan in order to infiltrate Digicorp.
-However, although he believes this to be true, he still has none of Rooks’ memories.
+He realises that in fact he is Rooks and must have brainwashed himself to take on the identity of Sullivan to infiltrate Digicorp.
+However, although he believes this is true, he still has none of Rooks’ memories.

 The apartment is invaded by Digicorp and Sunway’s security teams.
 Rita and Sullivan escape to the roof where Rooks has a helicopter.
 Rita and Sullivan can’t fly it, but Rooks can.
 Rita encourages Sullivan to recover his Rooks memories be concentrating on his love for her.
 He suddenly remembers everything.
 They take off and trigger a bomb that kills the pursuing mega-corporations’ men.

 In the epilogue, Rita and Sullivan/Rooks are on a yacht out at sea.
 Rooks reveals the data he stole was the only copy of Rita’s identity.
 He throws the disc into the sea.
 Now they are free from the mega-corporations clutches.
 He did it all for love.

 Cypher is an almost entirely plot driven movie, although with an excellent performance from Jeremy Northam, who slowly morphs from the dork Sullivan into the Bond-like Rooks .
 However, I never really believed in Lucy Liu as a femme-fatale.
 David Hewlett who plays Virgil C. Dunn, the man whose skill at detecting liars was made redundant by computers, totally steals his scene as supervisor of the vault.